 The loveliest thing is that our community members are so forgiving and understanding because they know we're just trying to do our best.
 We're all just figuring it out together.

-Smarter Business: How did you begin to communicate the changes Good Times Pilates was making to your community?
+Smarter Business: How did you begin to communicate with customers about the changes Good Times Pilates was making to your community?

 Cat Webb: Since the beginning of the pandemic, I had been keeping on top of the World Health Organisation and the government recommendations.
-With each new announcement, I was writing an email out to our entire database and putting posters up in the studio so people knew we were doing something about it.
+With each new announcement, I was improving my customer communication management by writing an email out to our entire database and putting posters up in the studio so people knew we were doing something about it.
 We had some new policies, including additional cleaning of equipment before and after use, and we upped the amount of soap we put in our spray bottles, amongst other things.

-Then the social distancing regulations meant we needed to have at least 1.5 metres between each person in the studio, so we informed our community ahead of classes by email and social media.
+Then the social distancing regulations meant we needed to have at least 1.5 metres between each person in the studio, so we used a few different methods of communicating with our customers to inform them ahead of classes, such as email and social media.

 I was prepared for the inevitable shutdown of the studio.
 The emotional preparation was a lot more difficult than the financial and strategic preparation.
 When we had to close, it was crazy, but we just got it done.

-Smarter Business: Because you’re working with and teaching real people, who are also adapting to this new normal, can you tell us about the different ways you have supported your online community?
+Smarter Business: Because you’re working with and teaching real people, who are also adapting to this new normal, can you tell us about the different ways you learned how to build an online community?

 Cat Webb: The business drive for me has always been to provide a total, memorable experience.
 We’ve always made our own playlists for the studio, and we have our signature Good Times scent, which is my personal blend of essential oils.
 The transition to going online is a foreign landscape for me because I can't control the experience as much.